 Personal data, or personal information, means any information about an individual from which that person can be identified.
 When able we anonymize data, however there is occasions where we need personal data to achieve specific functions of our service.
 When this is the case you will be pointed again to this document to be made aware of your rights connected to your data and how we look after it.
 You will also be asked to opt in again to submitting your data.

-Automatically collected data for use with google anyaltics, to improve the experience of our users and gain insights to the wants and needs of our community.
+Automatically collected data for use with Google Analytics, to improve the experience of our users and gain insights to the wants and needs of our community.
 We use anonymisation settings within Google Analytics so that your personal data is not connected to this data.

 Under GDPR we will ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.

 It is important that the personal data we hold about you is accurate and current.
-Please keep us informed if your personal data changes during your relationship with us by emailing us at firstname.lastname@example.org.
+Please keep us informed if your personal data changes during your relationship with us by updating your membership profile or emailing us at email@example.com.

 How We Collect Data